MythicAgents/Xenon/documentation-payload/xenon/opsec/_index.md

 ```

 ### Development
-If you want to modify/create your own reflective loader I highly recommend watching the overview videos [here](https://tradecraftgarden.org/videos.html).
+If you want to modify/create your own reflective loader I highly recommend watching the overview videos from Raphael [here](https://tradecraftgarden.org/videos.html).

-[Rasta Mouse](https://github.com/rasta-mouse) also has some great resources more specifically for Cobalt Strike [here](https://github.com/rasta-mouse/Crystal-Kit).
+[Rasta Mouse](https://github.com/rasta-mouse) also has some great resources more specifically for Cobalt Strike in [Crystal-Kit](https://github.com/rasta-mouse/Crystal-Kit).

 ## Process Injection Kit